Celebrating National Tree Week

 Ynysmaengwyn

-A short drive away is Ynysmaengwyn, just outside Tywyn.
-This beautiful woodland setting is perfect for a walk and wander, or for the more adventurous, there is an orienteering course!
-Explore the tranquil grounds of the estate once owned by the Corbett family where you can see the ruins of the once grand mansion and where the family’s coat of arms, ‘The Salt King’ can be seen displayed.
-There is also the Dovecote that stands in the grounds, a walled garden and also a Fairy Glen hidden in the woods.
-You can walk along the banks of the estuary from here, along the Broadwater to Tywyn if you feel like a longer walk, and loop back to Ynysmaengwyn along the road.
+A short drive away, just outside Tywyn, is Ynysmaengwyn.
+This beautiful woodland setting is perfect for a wander, and those that are more adventurous, can partake in the orienteering course.
+Explore the tranquil grounds of the estate once owned by the Corbett family where you can see the ruins of the old grand mansion and the family’s coat of arms, ‘The Salt King’.
+The Dovecote also stands in the grounds, together with a walled garden and a Fairy Glen hidden in the woods.
+From here, you can walk the banks of the estuary, along the Broadwater to Tywyn if you fancy a longer walk, and loop back to Ynysmaengwyn along the road.

 nant gwernol